 Other Meats To Try Out On The Grill

-There are many other types of meat you can try out on the grill, and there is nothing to prevent you from trying them all out till you find a new favorite.
+There are many other types of meat you can try out on the grill aside from chicken thighs and chicken legs, and there is nothing to prevent you from trying them all out till you find a new favorite.

-Other meats you may want to try out as your skills improve are lamb chops, which are extremely tasty when grilled with a little lemon juice and mixed green herbs sprinkled over them.
+Other meats you may want to try out as your skills improve are lamb chops, which are extremely tasty when grilled with a bit of lemon juice and mixed green herbs sprinkled over them.

-Still, on the topic of fish, we have enjoyed many a seaside grill with skewered prawns and crayfish on the grill with a little garlic, lemon butter as the basting sauce!
+Still, on the topic of fish, we have enjoyed many a seaside grill with skewered prawns and crayfish on the grill with a little garlic and lemon butter as the basting sauce.